TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

          **Extensions having one folder with classes or single files**

-         Considering you have an Extbase extension (or an extension where all classes and interfaces reside in a :file:`Classes` folder) or single classes you can simply add the following to your :file:`ext_emconf.php` file::
+         Considering you have an `Extbase`:pn: extension (or an extension where all classes and interfaces reside in a :file:`Classes` folder) or single classes you can simply add the following to your :file:`ext_emconf.php` file::